shlomimatichin/Pymake3/docs/manual.md

 pymake({ 'name': 'my_program' })
 ```

-As we now have a basic understanding of how PyMake operates, let's look at a more complex make script.
+As we now have a basic understanding of how pymake operates, let's look at a more complex make script.
 Read the comments carefully.

 ```python
 #!/usr/bin/env python